ikoide/PongAlgorithms/README.md

 else:
     paddle.y -= paddle.velocity
 ```
 This if statement works the same way as bot #2, the target variable is set when finding where to move the paddle and then the movement is executed.
-The reason why I don't just move the paddle to the projected cordinate is because that would be breaking game rules as max velocity is 17 for all bots.
+The reason why I don't just move the paddle to the projected coordinate is because that would be breaking game rules as max velocity is 17 for all bots.
 ## Game Handling
 ### Walls
 ```